apayne19/DoubleAuctionMarket/README.md

 # DoubleAuctionMarket
 ## Experimental Market Simulations

+### DISCLAIMER: THIS PROJECT IS IN PROGRESS
+   * some functionality may be limited
+   * see In Progress section at the bottom of this file

 ### ------------------------------------------------------------------------------------------------------------
 ### Created by Dr. Kevin McCabe and Alexander Payne
 ### Please read license.txt and requirements.txt before proceeding